 Metropolitan and its member agencies have long been leaders in water conservation, which continues to be a key component in water resource management in Southern California.

-Water-use efficiency is encouraged with financial incentives such as rebates and tiered-pricing structure, outreach and education programs, research and development of new technologies, and support for new plumbing codes other regulations that facilitate water-saving programs.
+Water-use efficiency is encouraged with financial incentives such as rebates, outreach and education programs, research and development of new technologies, and support for new plumbing codes and other regulations that facilitate water-saving programs.

 In 2009, at the urging of Metropolitan and its member agencies, the California Legislature mandated urban retail water providers achieve a 20 percent per-capita reduction in water use by the year 2020.
 To meet this goal, Metropolitan's Board of Directors adopted a Long-Term Conservation Plan